jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-28-cleanup-redundant-firebase-service-implementations.md

 ## Implementation Plan

 ### Step 1: Identify Affected Files
-First, search for imports of the files to be deleted to identify which files need to be updated:
+We searched for imports of the files to be deleted to identify which files need to be updated:

 ```bash
 # Check for imports of firebase-auth.ts